Higher Education in the United Kingdom

 There are also several government-backed programs aside from the Marshall.
 Saltire Scholarships fund study at Scottish universities.
 The Chevening and Commonwealth awards primarily target non-American international students.

-My office is happy to help K-State students sort out their options and unravel some of the distinctions between the American and UK educational systems.
-Just call (785) 532-3422 to set up an appointment.
+The Office of Nationally Competitive Scholarships is happy to help K-State students sort out their options and unravel some of the distinctions between the American and UK educational systems.
+Contact Beth Powers at firstname.lastname@example.org, or 785-532-3422 to set up an appointment.